 Providing Responsive Web Design using WordPress, Social Media integration and Email Newsletters.

 I’ve been doing this for a while and really like what I do.
 Web technology is constantly changing, but it’s still about providing information and making personal connections.
 I am continuously researching and refining my skills based on the needs of my clients.
-I don’t jump at something just because it’s new, I have a nose for ferreting out good and bad trends; I never liked Mobile-only sites and never sold them.
-In the long run, they died away and I found a better solution Responsive Design.
-All the sites I build now are ‘Responsive” meaning that they change to fit on whatever device the visitor is using.
+I don’t jump at something just because it’s new, I have a nose for ferreting out good and bad trends; I never liked Flash or Mobile-only sites and never sold them.
+In the long run, both of those died away and I found better solutions along the way.
+Now I build sites that are ‘Responsive” meaning that they change to fit on whatever device the visitor is on.
 You can see this demonstrated by resizing the window of this site, it changes to look good and be readable no matter what the width of the browser.
 This removes the need for a ‘mobile version’ of your site.

 With the proliferation of technologies, making connections with your clients has many channels; from Facebook & Twitter to email newsletters and a website, the options and decisions become daunting.
 I can help you not only to create and use these tools, but figure out the right combinations to be most cost effective and successful.